squeeze69/dbfgo2mysql/README.md

 Please, feel free to contact me for bug,suggestions and so on.

-Suggested development environment: [Atom](https://atom.io) with the "go-plus" package.
+Suggested development environment: [Atom](https://atom.io) with the "go-plus" package or [VScode](https://code.visualstudio.com/) with the "GO" extension.